stjordanis/topologies/distributed_unet/README.md

 msks_train.npy
 ```

-Copy these files to the same folder on all the worker nodes.
+Copy these files to `/home/unet/data/slices/Results/` on all the worker nodes as well.

 ## Modifications to settings file